 11. The early stages of summer holiday panic have set in.
 SIX weeks of school holidays are on the horizon and, from past experience, I know that I need to have a plan.
 This summer, I also need to organise childcare.
 There’s a quote whizzing around social media about having only 18 summers with your children, it seems designed by a holiday company (apparently, it wasn’t) to press the parental guilt button.
 I’m not great at ‘magical summers’, I like to throw plenty of playdates at the problem.
 If you need your parental guilt dial turned down, read this: Why I won’t be getting perspective about only having 18 summers with my children.
 It’s OK not to be perfect and I’m on board with that.

 12. Dream Big.
-Late to the party, but for someone who is obsessed with the inside of other people’s houses, this is my new favourite website The Modern House.
+Late to the party, but for someone who is obsessed with the inside of other people’s houses, this is my new favourite website.
 Seriously stylish retreats for that moment when you do win the lottery.

 13. Ever since I started on this blogging/social media journey the stand out aspects are the people I meet and the digital skills learned.
 So, a morning of social media skills swapping ticks all my boxes.
 A free event, the We Mean Business Coffee Club at the FMLY store meets monthly.
 The June theme was Social Media Skills Swap.
 An opportunity for women to meet up and share social media tips over tea.
 There was no judgement about knowledge levels and no competition, just generosity.